hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 [1] ggplot2_2.0.0
 ```

 In this case there are several other packages that were also loaded along with `ggplot2`.
+Talk more about these!